-Examples: Contentful, Sanity.io, Strapi, Prismic, Storyblok.
+Examples: Contentful, Sanity.io, Strapi, GraphCMS, Prismic, Storyblok.

 - Content editors must be trained to think and work in this way—filling out nested abstract forms to compose the sections of a page, and learning about the quirks of any particular schema.

-- If you want to make even simple changes like introducing an extra button or tweaking some layout—let alone bigger changes, like a new style of landing page—this all lands at developers’ feet and must wait for development cycles to ship.
+- If you want to make even simple changes like introducing an extra call-to-action or tweaking some layout—let alone bigger changes, like a new style of landing page—this all lands at developers’ feet and must wait for development cycles to ship.

-With Plasmic, non-developers can make free-form content changes without code (while guardrails can still be provided).
+On the other hand, Plasmic is a true no-code platform, meaning non-developers can make free-form content changes without code (while guardrails can still be provided).
 Add a Plasmic API call from your site’s codebase, and from then on, content teams can directly publish pages or parts of pages.
 The editing experience is visual and intuitive, and requires no schemas, templates, or developer involvement.
 This fits especially well with designing pages that have responsiveness, flexible layouts, interactions/effects, and so on.